boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 `> pbiviz package`

-Try to import it in PBIX again and see what it does.
+Try to import it into Power BI again and see what it does.
 The resulting PBIX and the whole Custom Visual Project may be found in:

 [chapter3_RCustomVisual](chapter3_RCustomVisual/funnelPlot_RCustomVisual.pbix)